raulcorreia7/Funda_Challenge/README.md

 ```

-After running, the results will display in the console output.
+After running, the results will display in the console output with the desired logging level.

 All output will be logged where the binaries are located.

 example: bin/debug/net5.0/logs

 Testing will log with multiple log levels (Information, Debug, Verbose), so if you wish to see what happens behind the scenes, check the Test folder for the same thing.
 <!-- _For more examples, please refer to the [Documentation](https://example.com)_ -->